0xPolygonID/tutorials/mkdocs/docs/wallet/identity/api/get-identity.md

 # To Get Identity: `getIdentity`

-We can get an identity stored in the SDK using `getIdentity()` function.
+We can get an identity stored on the SDK using `getIdentity()` function.
 This is the entry point for any Integrator.

 ```
 Future<IdentityEntity> getIdentity(